 Shop like a surfer in Torquay

-Torquay is the largest regional town on the Great Ocean Road before you head into Warrnambool at the end, so if you’re going to spend lots of time on the beach and in the water, why not dress like the locals.
+Torquay is the largest regional town on the Great Ocean Road before you head into Warrnambool, so if you’re going to spend lots of time on the beach and in the water, why not dress like the locals.

 Bells beach is also the site of the Rip Curl Pro surfing competition that attracts thousands of tourists and surfers from around the world making this one of the most epic great ocean road attractions.